daltonh/arb/doc/content/simulation_setup/index.md

     face element.
 If it has a dimension that is two or more less than that of the mesh, then the element is ignored.

-So what’s the implication of all this?
+So what's the implication of all this?
 Generally arb will be able to work out from each file which elements within it are cell elements and which are face elements.
-The only time it won’t is when *there are multiple domains having different dimensions contained within the one file*.
+The only time it won't is when *there are multiple domains having different dimensions contained within the one file*.
 For example, you have both a volume domain and a surface domain specified within a file, on which you want separate (but possibly